atlasphp/Atlas.Query/docs/binding.md

     ->where('bar = ', $bar_value, \PDO::PARAM_LOB);
 ```

-If you bind an array inline, Atlas.Query will set a bind each element separately
+If you bind an array inline, Atlas.Query will bind each element separately with
-with its own placeholder, comma-separate the placeholders, and wrap them in
+its own placeholder, comma-separate the placeholders, and wrap them in
 parentheses.
 This makes using an IN() condition very convenient.

 ```php